|Who we are|

 An independent body of eminent internationally recognized finance researchers from outside of Switzerland, the Scientific Council, is tasked with ensuring that the highest international standards in research are being consistently applied in all three areas above.
 All three areas of activity are designed to nourish a productive research activity within the universities, and to disseminate its output in practitioners’ circles.

 Aware of the necessity of upholding a high level of executive education, the Swiss Finance Institute offers a select number of international and national executive programs which is constantly adapted to the needs of the industry.
-For example, a new international Executive MBA in Asset and Wealth Management has been launched jointly with HEC Lausanne, the Faculty of Business and Economics at the University of Lausanne, and the Tepper School of Business at Carnegie Mellon University.
-The first class will start in May 2011.

 Special knowledge transfer events encourage the exchange between academia and practice.
 These events enhance the flow of research findings into practice while, conversely, allowing practical requirements to feed back into research topics.